scuzzydude/asimov/asimov.md

 ### Scoot of Agency (SOA)

 A Scoot of Agency (SOA) would work like this.
 A Scoot is minted with a creative artist and the scoot trustee hires an agent.[^37] This could be at the sole discretion of the trustee or an elective process by the scootage.
-The SOA receives twice the standard agent's percentage of an artist's income -- so for the example, 20%.
-The exact percentage doesn't matter, it just needs to be a greater percentage than the agent's slice.
+For this example, the SOA receives twice the standard agent's percentage of an artist's income - 20%.
+The exact percentage doesn't matter.
+The Scoot just needs to collect more in total than the agent's percentage and it needs to be fixed in proportion to the agents commission.

 Income to the SOA is paid out to an agent at his standard rate, for an example 10%.
 This leaves 10% of the income held by the Scoot.
 With that 10% the trustee may buy the scoot on open market, decreasing dilution which might increase the value of the scoot in terms of asimov.
 This is a function of income in the present.
 Or, based on the elective direction of the scootage (which in many cases will be in the majority control of the artist) it may keep some of the 10% as a reserve.
 The Scoot may finance projects for the artist, or it may invest in other Scoot that the artist is interested in.
 This scoot could also be used in collaborative efforts with other pledges.